 How much do recruiters make?
 It depends, but entry-level recruiters usually earn about $42,000 per year; as they gain experience, recruiters can expect their salary to increase to an average annual salary of $60,000.
 Experienced recruiters stand to earn more in some markets: for example, the average annual salary for a recruiter is $67,000 in Denver, CO, $61,500 in Houston, TX, and $72,000 in New York City.

 Job Outlook for Recruiters

-The United States Bureau of Labor Statistics (BLS) projects a growth rate of 5 percent for all human resources specialists, including recruiters, between 2014 and 2024; this growth should add over 22,000 job opportunities across the country within this time period, which is the about the same as the average growth rate for all industries.
+The United States Bureau of Labor Statistics (BLS) projects a growth rate of 7% (Faster than average) for all human resources specialists, including recruiters through 2029; this growth should add over 22,000 job opportunities across the country within this time period, which is the about the same as the average growth rate for all industries.

 Recruiters often transition to other roles in human resources departments after gaining experience, including managerial roles; they may also become corporate recruiters working for national or multinational organizations.
 It's also common to become a senior recruiter or recruiting managers, responsible for serving high-profile clients and training junior recruiters.

 Pursuing additional qualifications, such as certification or an advanced degree, can help motivated recruiters climb the ladder.
 Recruiters who desire leadership roles will also need experience in areas such as organizational development, performance management, employee engagement, and workforce planning.